ElmoDFGD/ElmoRim/README.md

 ## What is ElmoRim?

-The ultimate plug-n-play modlist for anynone wanting to play Skyrim in 2023.
+The ultimate plug-n-play modlist for anyone wanting to play Skyrim in 2023.
 Elmorim is a **compact**, **performance friendly** list that offers **improved visuals**, **modernized combat** and **increased immersion**.
 Everything from the README to mod selection and in-game configuration has been carefully designed to make sure anyone familiar with the vanilla content can jump right in.
 The list caters to those who want to experience Skyrim over a decade after its release.
 To this end, a curated selection of tweaks and fixes for the vanilla content is provided.
 No massive content additions and NO CC-MODS REQUIRED.